Sayo-nika/Sayonika/README.md

 Welcome to the Sayonika Project!
 This is your stop point for everything Sayonika, here are a few repositories you can contribute at.

+## What is the Sayonika Project?

+The Sayonika project is a mod distribution platform and tooling incubation for Doki Doki Literature Club.
+This is a partnership project initiated by [Enra](https://github.com/sr229) and [Logokas](https://reddit.com/u/Logokas) to further simplify how mods are being catalogued officially by the r/DDLCMods team.
+It also serves as a technological incubation to improve creation and distributing mods - with open source!

 ## Platform

 - [Backend](https://github.com/Sayo-nika/Backend)